-Exporting CPU and memory usage information to the sFlow collector device(config)# sflow export system-info
+Exporting CPU and memory usage information to the sFlow collector

 With sFlow version 5, you can optionally configure the sFlow agent on the Ruckus device to export information about CPU and memory usage to the sFlow collector.

 To export CPU usage and memory usage information, enter the following command.